 Regular price: 28 000 CZK plus VAT (21%) otherwise

 Place: Prague, Czech Republic

 Training is delivered by Alexey Krivitsky, CST and Roland Flemm, PST.read more

 - Read Agile manifesto - http://agilemanifesto.org - and try to apply those principles to your context.

-- Agile is huge change.
+- Agile is a huge change.
 It's changing culture and mindset.
-It will not be easy so spend some time to investigate if your reasons for agile adoption are good enough.
+It will not be that easy, so spend some time investigating if your reasons for agile adoption are good enough.